msv-lab/modus-openjdk-images-case-study/README.md

 The reliance on _ad hoc_ solutions such as awk/jq templating causes maintainability problems.
 Firstly, developers must learn and be proficient in multiple languages and tooling to maintain the image build definitions and generation scripts.
 Secondly, these image build definitions are verbose.

 [Modus](https://modus-continens.com) is a language for building OCI container images.
 Compared to Dockerfiles, Modus makes it easier to define complex, parameterized builds with negligible loss in efficiency w.r.t. build time or image sizes.
 Modus provides a cohesive system that replaces the need for Dockerfile templating.
 Another advantages of Modus is that using it requires you to think *explicitly* about the ways in which your builds can vary.
-In contrast, the official images *implicitly* define this through their [JSON versions file](https://github.com/docker-library/openjdk/blob/master/versions.json): it is not sufficient on its own to understand which configurations are valid, since one also needs to check the other scripts or template files.
+In contrast, DOBS *implicitly* define this through their [JSON versions file](https://github.com/docker-library/openjdk/blob/master/versions.json): it is not sufficient on its own to understand which configurations are valid, since one also needs to check the other scripts or template files.
 For example, one would need to [check their templating script](https://github.com/docker-library/openjdk/blob/ce82579fcff27d724a50ceaa4f1c140ac0102f39/apply-templates.sh#L47-L49) to realize that Oracle-based JRE images are unsupported.

 ## Code Size